 Theme Scripture: Matthew 13:25

 So much of what Jesus taught was about the practical parts of living – learning to love, forgive and encourage one another - and these are the parts of his teachings that seem to garner the most attention.
 Jesus did, however, spend significant time imparting prophetic teaching as well.
 He came to earth as a man to ransom the human race, and in so doing, to call out "a people for his name."
 Much of his prophetic teaching was focused on how that calling would work and what that calling would face by way of challenges and pitfalls.
 Jesus was specific about what to expect regarding that calling regarding Christianity in terms of corruption and deceit.
 It sounds odd to think about Jesus calling out some future failures of what would come to be thought of as the Christian world, but he did.
 How did he do it?
-What did he say?
-What did he mean?
-What should we be paying attention to?
+What did he say and mean?
+Do we know what to pay attention to?
+Is Christianity corrupted?

 The bottom line of Jesus’ story is that his true Christian followers would be exposed to, and even victims of, false churches and organizations and their massive corruption.
 As we look back upon the trajectory of what is now known as "Christianity," we can easily and often trace such corrupting events.
 Looking at these things with honesty and clarity can be difficult, if not downright disturbing.

+Knowing that all of this not only has happened but continues to happen, what should we do about it?
 Check out our January 29, 2018 podcast, “Has the Gospel Been Corrupted?
 Part 1” and find out.
 We begin by filling in the gaps of the story and continue with a constant eye on our own personal thoughts and what our personal responses should be to defend against these prophesied and problematic circumstances.
 Click here for Part II of "Has the Gospel Been Corrupted"?